ArrayHQ/atomic-blocks-theme/readme.txt

 Tags: one-column, featured-images, theme-options, custom-background, custom-colors, custom-menu, editor-style, translation-ready, footer-widgets, full-width-template, blog
 Requires at least: 4.0
 Tested up to: 4.9.4
-Stable tag: 1.1.0
+Stable tag: 1.1.2
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-A beautifully-simple yet powerful WordPress theme that integrates perfectly with Gutenberg and the Atomic Blocks plugin.
+A beautifully-simple yet powerful WordPress theme that integrates perfectly with the new Gutenberg editor and the Atomic Blocks plugin.
+Start building amazing websites with the new WordPress editor today!
+Atomic Blocks comes with theme options to customize your font style, body and title font sizes, content width and more!
+Install the Atomic Blocks plugin (atomicblocks.com) to add even more page-building blocks such as testimonials, sharing icons, notices, call to actions, buttons and more.
+Theme Demo: https://preview.arraythemes.com/atomicblocks

 == Description ==

 A beautifully-simple yet powerful WordPress theme that integrates perfectly with the new Gutenberg editor and the Atomic Blocks plugin.
 Start building amazing websites with the new WordPress editor today!
 Atomic Blocks comes with theme options to customize your font style, body and title font sizes, content width and more!
-Install the Atomic Blocks plugin to add even more page-building blocks such as testimonials, sharing icons, notices, call to actions, buttons and more.
-Hand-crafted by the folks at Array Themes (arraythemes.com), who have been creating beautiful WordPress themes for over ten years.
+Install the Atomic Blocks plugin (atomicblocks.com) to add even more page-building blocks such as testimonials, sharing icons, notices, call to actions, buttons and more.
 Theme Demo: https://preview.arraythemes.com/atomicblocks

 == Copyright ==